 Information and ticket purchases for train trips can be found on the Polish Rail Service website here.
 It’s in English.
 I would recommend purchasing it before arrival if possible.
 The reason l say this is because we decided to purchase our tickets after we arrived in Krakow for our trip to Warsaw.
 The website was pretty useless as it would not let us actually purchase the tickets.
 I think the reason was because we needed a Polish credit card or similar.
 You kept getting an error notice.
 We ended up actually going to the train station and purchasing it at the window.

-Here are several ways to get to Krakow Center from the airport:
+Here are several ways to get to Krakow City Centre from Cracow airport:

-Where to stay in Krakow: Cool Useful Krakow Guide to accommodations:
+Where to stay in Krakow: Guide to accommodations:

 Krakow is such a pretty city.
 There are lots of things to see and do apart from drinking till you pass out:-).
 These are just a few of the things we enjoyed doing while in Krakow.